-Looking to add Voice, Video, Chat, or Sync to your iOS mobile application?
+Looking to add Voice, Video, Conversations, or Sync to your iOS mobile application?
 You'll need to provide an access token from your server to the Twilio library for that product.

 There are two steps to getting this set up - the first is to create an access token for your end user's mobile application from your server.
 For instance, based on their user profile, they could have the ability to join a video room for a tutoring session with another user.
 You can learn more about how to create access tokens from the programming language of your choice (Java, C#, Ruby, Python, PHP, or Node.js).
 If you're looking to experiment, try out one of our SDK Starter projects as a server.
 If you don't have one in particular you want to use, the SDK Starter for Node.js is pretty straight forward.